 Safeguarding your personal and financial information is a responsibility we take very seriously at M&T. However, you should also remain vigilant against potential threats to "Identity Theft".
-Last year alone, the Federal Trade Commission logged more than 85,000 complaints from people whose identities had been pirated.
-That may only be the tip of the iceberg; some consumer advocates suggest as many as 750,000 identities are stolen each year.
+Identity Theft affects millions of people each year.

-The identity thief can get your personal information by many means, both technology based and people based, including:
+Thieves can get your personal information by many means, both technology based and people based, including, but not limited to:

 - Stealing your purse or wallet

 - Pilfering information from your mail box such as bank statements and pre-approved credit card applications

 - Obtaining your Driver's License number or Social Security number if imprinted on your personal checks